Pia007/Jubilee/README.md

 ## Acknowledgments

-I like to thank all of the people that have fought to make Juneteenth a national holiday.
-If we are ALL not free, then NONE of us are free!
+I'd like to thank all of the people that have fought to make Juneteenth a National Holiday.
+A special thanks to [Tyrone Cartwright](https://www.linkedin.com/in/tyrone-cartwright-2370b444/) for providing invaluable feedback.